gscrow/dressipi-com/_jobs/head-of-sales.markdown

 We are looking for an entrepreneurial and highly driven Head of Sales.
 Our product is now award-winning and the best in class.
 You will be the driving force behind our overall commercial strategy and be instrumental in shaping a rapidly scaling business.

-You’ll get to work directly with the co-founders to convince partners to join, evolve and optimise their relationship with us.
+You’ll get to work directly with the co-founders to convince partners to join, evolve and optimize their relationship with us.
 We are offering a highly competitive package including a range of benfits.

 ### Key Responsibilities:

-* Build a pipeline of target brands to use Dressipi personalisation solutions
+* Build a pipeline of target brands to use Dressipi personalization solutions

 * Proven ability to pursue and close new partnerships within a defined industry sector